 So over that decade, I put onto print thousands of stories and photographs, as well as editorial projects that made me, as well as my artistic collaborators very happy.

 Growing up without many toys, I spent my time playing with spare batteries, bulbs and wires lying around the house.
 I guess that ignited a love for gadgetry that is common among most guys.
 I love putting together my own DIY PCs, checking out the latest peripherals and investing time with cool software that makes my life a bit fancier than it used to be (within budget of course).

 Thus, it was no accident that I helmed my own technology section within TNP from 2003 to 2007, driving plenty of content along with colleagues and friends like Oo Gin Lee and Billy Teo.
 The best part about it was getting to review games, and somehow or another, I ended up working in Microsoft as the marcoms manager for the Entertainment and Devices Division.
-I looked after Microsoft Hardware business in Singapore, dealing with PC peripherals such as mice, keyboards and webcams for over a year.
-Now, I lead marketing and product management for Xbox 360 and Kinect in Singapore, possibly the best job in the universe.
+I looked after Microsoft Hardware business in Singapore, dealing with PC peripherals such as mice, keyboards and webcams for over a year, and later, the Xbox 360 business.
+These days, I am driving the Surface devices consumer business in Singapore.

 I run this blog on my own time and at my own cost.
 Anything I say on this blog is my own personal opinion, and is not read or approved by anyone before it is posted.
 Even though I work for Microsoft, posts do not necessarily reflects the views of my company, management, Microsoft partners, affiliates, or even you.
 I will do my best to ensure everything I post is accurate, but all posts as provided “AS IS” with no warranties, and confers no rights.